yogiprasj/Power-BI-Sales-Microsoft-Certification-Project/README.md

 Review and optimize order processing workflows to reduce the number of orders remaining in processing status and minimize cancellations.

-### Prioritize High-Performing Products
+### Prioritize High Performing Products

-Focus inventory planning, promotions, and sales strategies on high-performing categories such as Mountain Bikes and Road Bikes, as well as top-performing subcategories like Downhill.
+Focus inventory planning, promotions, and sales strategies on high performing categories such as Mountain Bikes and Road Bikes, as well as top-performing subcategories like Downhill.

 ### Strengthen Customer Retention

-Develop customer retention programs targeting high-value customers to encourage repeat purchases and increase customer lifetime value.
+Develop customer retention programs targeting high value customers to encourage repeat purchases and increase customer lifetime value.

 ### Leverage Customer Insights